-How to Properly Water Your Lawn
+How & When to Water Your Grass

 Let’s learn the rules for proper watering.

-First, is Your Yard Even Thirsty?
+Is Your Yard Even Thirsty?

 Make it Part of Your Morning Routine